joshcaplan/deque_assignment/ReadMe.txt

 ----------------------------------------------------
 Deque_test Folder:

-	In order to test my program, I used the tests in this folder.
+	In order to test my program, I used the tests in the deque_test folder.
 I passed all of the tests except the "random_test_large".
 I am not exactly sure why this one failed

 ---------------------------------------------------------------------